israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 * `(INFO, OUTLINE)`

 !!! note "The recommended keyword separator is a dash"
-    If using **strings** for keywords, it is recommended to separate the keywords using a dash when possible, as in the _first_ example above.
+    If you are using **strings** for keywords, it is recommended to separate the keywords using a dash when possible, as in the _first_ example above.

-    If using **constants**, and you are using more than one keyword, you will use a `list` or `tuple` as in the _last_ example above.
+    If you are using **constants**, and you are using more than one keyword, you will use a `list` or `tuple` as in the _last_ example above.